-When you calculate that your RAM needs will exceed your hardware resources–in other words, if you can't afford the RAM to enable you to use Bitcask—we recommend that you use LevelDB.
+If your calculated RAM needs will exceed your hardware resources–in other words, if you can't afford the RAM to use Bitcask—we recommend that you use LevelDB.

 Check out Bitcask Capacity Planning for more details on designing a Bitcask-backed cluster.

-If RAM requirements for Bitcask are prohibitive, Basho recommends use of the LevelDB backend.
-While LevelDB doesn't require a large amount of RAM to operate, supplying it with the maximum amount of memory available will lead to higher performance.
+If RAM requirements for Bitcask are prohibitive, we recommend use of the LevelDB backend.
+While LevelDB doesn't require a large amount of RAM to operate, supplying it with the maximum amount of memory available leads to higher performance.

 For more information see LevelDB.

 Now that you have an idea of how much RAM you'll need, it's time to think about disk space.
-Disk space needs are much easier to calculate and essentially boil down to this simple equation:
+Disk space needs are much easier to calculate.
+Below is an equation to help you calculate disk space needs:

 Estimated Total Objects * Average Object Size * n_val